 A buy/sell spread is an additional cost to Investors (within the application price or withdrawal price) and is not a fee paid to the Responsible Entity or the Investment Manager, but is instead retained as part of the assets of the Fund.

-Other transactional and operational costs
+Other transaction costs

 These can include for example brokerage and settlement costs.